CARING FOR OUR HOME GROUNDS: 2019 Commons Conservation Congress

 Where: Mount Abraham Union High School, Bristol

 In this place we call home, land is parceled out and owned by individuals, businesses, organizations, and governmental entities.
 But important parts of our home place are not owned by anyone—they are unbounded, unenclosed, and are shared by all people.
 These elements are commons.

 In Vermont’s natural landscape, water, wildlife, and air are commons.
 While the State of Vermont is the trustee of these commons, we the people have the right, responsibility, and privilege of ensuring that these commons are well cared for.

-Join Vermont Family Forests, partner organizations, and fellow community members at Taking Care of Our Home Grounds: A Commons Conservation Congress for Vermont’s Center-West Ecoregion.
+Join Vermont Family Forests, partner organizations, and fellow community members at Caring for Our Home Grounds: A Commons Conservation Congress for Vermont’s Center-West Ecoregion.
 Together, we’ll take stock of existing efforts on behalf our water, wildlife, and atmospheric commons, and we’ll imagine next steps to cultivate mutually beneficial relationship with the commons.